adinrichter/JavaScript-Projects/README.md

 # JavaScript-Projects
-This is where I will put my JavaScript projects
+This is a collection of the JavaScript projects I've done